Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise demonstrates that the animal is able to recover when a person bumps into it.
 It also shows that the handler can both tolerate the animal being bumped and assist the animal to recover from the surprise.

 Procedure: The evaluator may use their leg or ankle to bump the dog.
 For animals that are being carried, the evaluator bumps the handler lightly on the opposite side of where the animal is carried.
+Equines will be bumped on the shoulder, not the hind end.

 Exercise G - Crowded and Petted by Several People